-• CERS - Susanna Fessler, Chair
+CERS (Committee on Ethics in Research and Scholarship) - Susanna Fessler, Chair Nothing to report

-Nothing to report.

-• COR - Kajal Lahiri, Chair
+COR (Council on Research) - Kajal Lahiri, Chair

-We are on time and almost finished forming a number of well- balanced COR subcommittees.
+We are on time and almost finished forming a number of well-balanced COR sub-committees.

 Lorre Smith from the University Libraries gave a presentation on "Launch of Scholars Archive open access repository" at UAlbany.